precice/tutorials/oscillator/README.md

 ## Setup

-This tutorial solves a simple mass-spring oscillator with two-masses that are connected via three springs.
+This tutorial solves a simple mass-spring oscillator with two masses and three springs.
 The system is cut at the middle spring and solved in a partitioned fashion:

 ![Schematic drawing of oscillator example](images/tutorials-oscillator-schematic-drawing.png)